Find a Memorial Day event near you

 REMEMBERING THOSE WHO PAID THE LAST FULL MEASURE…

 MEMORIAL DAY… Is the day that’s set aside each year to remember with gratitude and pride all those who served and died for our country and our freedom.
 May your day be filled with memories and peace.
-On this solemn day in 2020 our nation and the world is hunkered down, “staying in place,” and assiduosly striving to keep space, face masks and soap and water between our faces and the scourge of COV-19, or Wuhan Virus as it’s called in this humble abode.
+On this solemn day in 2020 our nation and the world is hunkered down, “staying in place,” and assiduously striving to keep space, face masks and soap and water between our faces and the scourge of COV-19, or Wuhan Virus as it’s called in this humble abode.
 Arlington and our national cemeteries are out-of-bounds for all but the families of those resting in peace.
 Limits on gathering have been imposed to the extreme.
 How then are we to “keep faith” those this day is meant to remember and honor in a meaningful way?…

 “…And if words cannot repay the debt we owe these men, surely with our actions we must strive to keep faith with them and with the vision that led them to battle and the final sacrifice.”…President Ronald Reagan…